 - Reasonable dilution, which is assessed against absolute thresholds.
-These thresholds are informed by best practices within the Canadian market.
-During the Canadian EPSC policy development process, 83 percent of Canadian investor participants identified dilution as a factor of importance in determining votes for equity plans. - Disclosure of change-in-control provisions, without which shareholders cannot know whether the plan could provide for windfall equity compensation upon a change-in-control. - Disclosure of the full text of the plan document, without which shareholders cannot know the full extent to which a given equity plan may be contrary to their interests. - Absence of financial assistance to plan participants for the purpose of exercising or settling equity awards.
+These thresholds are informed by best practices within the Canadian market. - Disclosure of change-in-control provisions, without which shareholders cannot know whether the plan could provide for windfall equity compensation upon a change-in-control. - Disclosure of the full text of the plan document, without which shareholders cannot know the full extent to which a given equity plan may be contrary to their interests. - Absence of financial assistance to plan participants for the purpose of exercising or settling equity awards.
 Company loans to employees are contrary to best practices within the Canadian market.